ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : Indicates that the client instance can communicate a human-readable short
     code to the end-user for use with a stable URL at the AS. {{request-interact-usercode}}

-#### Finish Mode Definitions
+### Finish Mode Definitions

-This specification defines the following interaction completion modes as objects under the `finish` key:
+This specification defines the following interaction completion methods:

-callback (object)
+"redirect"
+: Indicates that the client instance can receive a redirect from the end-user's device
+    after interaction with the RO has concluded. {{request-interact-callback-redirect}}

+"push"
-: Indicates that the client instance can receive a callback from the AS
+: Indicates that the client instance can receive an HTTP POST request from the AS
-    after interaction with the RO has concluded. {{request-interact-callback}}
+    after interaction with the RO has concluded. {{request-interact-callback-push}}

-#### Hint Definitions
+### Hint Definitions

 This specification defines the following hints as objects under the `hints` key: